KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 * Project the intellectual property and the framework's long-term viability: A
 * Advance the state of the art in web development: no grade

-Chaim gave a special thanks to DSF Board Assistant Catherine Homes: "Honestly, we could disappear and if Catherine sticks around, things keep going."
+Chaim gave a special thanks to DSF Board Assistant Catherine Holmes: "Honestly, we could disappear and if Catherine sticks around, things keep going."

 What can I do for the DSF?